-Our intent is that 'all' students, irrespective of their background or challenges they face, experience a highly ambitious curriculum.
+Our intent is that 'all' students, irrespective of their background or challenges they face, experience a highly ambitious curriculum and are supported and encouraged in applyi9ng to the College.
 That 'all' students make at least good progress and achieve high attainment across the curriculum, preparing them for post-16 study.
 In addition to this, that the ingredients within the principle of 'PP First' are evident in all lessons - 'Seat First, Challenge First, Question First and Support First'.
 We will consider the challenges faced by vulnerable students, such as those who are looked after, services children and young carers.